chinmayakain/devoura/README.md

   </a>
 </p>

-> A web scraper server that allows users to extract data from websites and receive the results in a structured format such as CSV or JSON.
+> Devoura is a web scraper server that allows users to extract data from websites and receive the results in a structured format such as CSV or JSON.
 Provides a web interface and API for users to easily scrape data from any webpage with a simple HTTP request.Built with Node.js, Express, and Cheerio for fast and reliable data extraction from mostly food based ecommerce websites.

 ### 🏠 [Homepage](https://devoura-production.up.railway.app/)